duleorlovic/blog/_posts/2015-09-31-jekyll-tips-for-github-pages.markdown

 # Scss

-For adding scss support, you need to put your main scss file inside for example `css/main.scss` and it needs to have double three lines `---`.
+For adding scss support, you need to put your main scss file inside for example `assets/main.scss` and it needs to have double three lines `---`.
 From there you can use `@import "file_from_scss";` to load partials from `_sass` folder

 ~~~
 ---
-# this is css/main.scss which imports other scss files
+# this is assets/main.sass which imports other sass files
+# NOTE that you can not import css file, it needs to be sass/scss
+# import "file.css" # this will not be imported at compile time, but in browser
+# import "file" # this will search for file.sass and import at compile time
 ---

 @import "overrides";